onlyquake/xonotic-wiki/GSoC-2011-ideas.markdown

 ### BOCC

 We currently use the FTEQCC project to compile our gamecode, which has quite a few problems.
-Mainly it lacks ways of implementing more complex optimizations and it doesn’t have very good support for some basic functions like arrays.
+Mainly it lacks ways of implementing more complex optimizations and it doesn't have very good support for some basic functions like arrays.
 We have a new project which in its current state cannot yet compile all the gamecode, but allows for better ways of implementing the DP1 assembler and more optimizations.
 This project would mainly focus on making BOCC work for all of our gamecode, and if possible some minor optimizations.
 Prospective mentors: Blub\\0, divVerent
 Effort Level: Probably high
 Knowledge required: C / C*+